PirvuStefan/PhysicsAndPhilosophy/README.md

 ## 👀 Want to learn more?

-Feel free to check the Astro documentation that they provide: [our documentation](https://docs.astro.build)
+Feel free to check the Astro documentation that they provide: [documentation](https://docs.astro.build)